 - special situations: where to find remotes or extra batteries, how to fix the pencil sharpener, how to reset the document camera or any of those little things that need fixes

 Are finding the seeking out of materials too much time and effort?
 Well, good news!
 So did we and so we created a set of Emergency Sub Plans that you can print out and place in your bin without any extra planning.
 And they have a great theme! you can find the set in our store.

 These were so much fun to create, we may even have to make some more. 🙂 This theme designed for grades 4-6 is Hoaxes and Ogopogos.
 If you don’t know what an Ogopogo is, you might want to look it up.
 Find it in our TpT Store or our Brain Ninjas Shop.

 Create a bin or box of materials.

-We use a big plastic dish tub that we labeled “Sub Tub.”
+We use a big plastic dish tub that we labelled “Sub Tub.”
 This is where we kept all the possible materials we could think of that a supply teacher might be able to use in the event we needed to be away suddenly.